-On August 25, 2017, the first members of Americares response team arrived in Texas just ahead of Hurricane Harvey.
-This Category 4 storm came ashore hours later in Rockport, Texas with 130 mph hours smashing everything in its path.
-Even as it was downgraded to a Tropical Storm, the torrential rains produced catastrophic flooding, particularly in the Houston area, with record rainfall of more than 50 inches in some communities.
+On August 25, 2017, Americares emergency response team arrived in Texas just hours ahead of Hurricane Harvey.
+The Category 4 storm came ashore in Rockport, Texas, with 130 mph winds smashing everything in its path.
+After being downgraded to a tropical storm, Harvey continued to produce torrential rains, resulting in catastrophic flooding, particularly in the Houston area, with record rainfall of more than 50 inches in some communities.
 More days of unprecedented rains created a historic disaster, driving tens of thousands of people from their homes and leaving an epic path of death and destruction.

 Restore Health Services

-In remote Refugio, Hurricane Harvey left the roof of the county’s only hospital damaged and leaking; Americares supported repairs, restoring health care for 7,000 county residents and a safe work environment for the 30 health workers who staff the facility.
+In remote Refugio, where Hurricane Harvey left the roof of the county’s only hospital damaged and leaking, Americares supported repairs, restoring health care for 7,000 county residents and a safe work environment for the 30 health workers who staff the facility.

 “They got me back on my medicine for my diabetes.
 I’m able to work now.
 What you all did for the people of Texas during the hurricane was just awesome.”